AndersenLab/sv-nf/README.md

 ## QUEST usage

 The current version of `sv-nf v0.1.0` is limited to building the `.bed` and `.vcf` files required for the CaeNDR pairwise-indel finder tool.
 Follow the usage below to generate the files.
-Note, the R libraries required to run this version of the pipeline are set by default to `/projects/b1059/software/R_lib_3.6.0`.
-This solution is known to be unstable and will be updated in the next version.

 ```
 # clone the repo